Shower Power: Faves for Dry Skin and Color-Treated HairBeauty

 - When I bought Fabuloso on Amazon, it recommended a few products from Color WOW.
 I ordered their Coconut Cocktail Bionic Tonic, looking for something to protect my hair before heat tools, retain my color, and leave my hair feeling soft but not heavy.
 Apply a coin-sized amount before heat styling, it protects the hair and also makes it feel and look amazing.
 The scent is subtle coconut, but it doesn’t last.
 You MUST heat dry your hair to make it work, if you air dry even partially it will leave your hair looking and feeling gross.
 As one reviewer on Amazon said, it makes her hair feel like child’s hair and it’s true.
 I haven’t experienced buildup, it plays nice with other styling products, and unlike most leave-in treatments doesn’t leave my hair feeling heavy or greasy.

 - I also ordered Color WOW’s Dream Coat.
 This is a product that claims to reduce frizz and hold your style longer.
 Like the Bionic Tonic, it requires heat to activate.
 It also requires you to dry your hair by pulling it taut.
 I don’t usually dry my hair in that manner, so I have only used this a couple times.
-But when I do, I’m impressed but the results.
+But when I do, I’m impressed by the results.
 It doesn’t make my hair pin straight, I can easily add curl or wave to it, but gosh it makes it smooth.
 And this smoothness lasts through my morning gym workouts and even a couple shampooings.
 Today, I washed my hair and used the Bionic Tonic but not the Dream Coat; I haven’t used Dream Coat in a week and I can now see the difference.
 My hair is soft and silky thanks to the Bionic Tonic, but it has some flyaways and my bangs aren’t lying as nicely.
 Some complain about a (not dreamy) coating on their hair when using this, I haven’t experienced it.
 That being said, I have only used Dream Coat four times so far.

 - Before Emerson started school this year, I took her to Target and let her pick out her own hair and body products.
 Prior to this year, she used a mix of what we used and stuff specifically for kids.
 But now that she’s in 4th grade, she deserves to decide how she wants to smell.
 And while the scents of most of her body products are NOT my thing (yeah, I have no desire to smell like peaches, watermelon, candy, or synthetic spring breezes in Paris), I absolutely love the shampoo and conditioner she picked out.
 And I love how it works for our hair.
 See, I love the smell so much I use it on occasion.
 It’s the L’Oreal Elvive Nourishing Oil shampoo and conditioner and it smells like Moroccan Oil but unlike the MoroccanOil collection and similar products I’ve used, these don’t leave my hair feeling heavy.
 I also haven’t found it to strip my color.
 I don’t use them with every wash as I usually use a product for color-treated hair (HairFood 99% of the time and Oribe because it’s amazing but I’m too poor for it), but I do like to indulge from time to time because it smells so awesome.
 Like, I always look forward to Emerson taking a shower because the whole upstairs ends up smelling like it.
 It’s a great shampoo to use just when I want to wash my bangs and hairline but nothing else; it will get out the grease without leaving my hair so dry I need conditioner.
 And the price is phenomenal.